carson-ricca/smelly-code/README.md

 - Method Chains:
     - Method calling a different method which calls a different method which calls a different method… and on and on ( implemented).
-    - To detect this code smell I iterate over every node in the AST for each file, if the node is of the type `ast.Call` then if the node has a `value` attribute.
+    - ~~To detect this code smell I iterate over every node in the AST for each file, if the node is of the type `ast.Call` then if the node has a `value` attribute.
 Having this attribute means it makes another function call.
-If this happened on the same line then it is a method chain.
+If this happened on the same line then it is a method chain.~~
+    - The above was my initial implementation of detection, but it turned out to be very inaccurate.
+I have improved it, and it now makes much more sense.
+I iterate over every line in each file, I then compare the count of `').'` for each line against a constant value that is the number of allowed function chains.
 - Too Many Parameters:
     - A very long list of parameters.
     - Parameter Number from _"Clean Code: A Handbook of Agile Software Craftsmanship"_.